bloomen/transwarp/README.md

 # transwarp

 transwarp is a header-only C++ library for task concurrency.
 It enables you to free your functors from explicit threads and transparently manage dependencies.
-Under the hood, a directed acyclic graph is built at compile-time enabling efficient traversal and type-safe dependencies.
-Once a graph is created its structure cannot be changed at runtime.
+Under the hood, a directed acyclic graph is built that allows for efficient traversal and type-safe dependencies.
+Use transwarp if you want to model your dependent operations in a graph of tasks and intend to invoke the graph more than once.

 A task in transwarp is defined through a functor, parent tasks, and an optional name.
+Chaining tasks creates an acyclic graph.
+The children in this graph cannot change their parents, i.e., tasks cannot alter their dependencies.
+However, new children can be added at any time to existing parents.

 A task can either be consuming all or just one of its parents, or simply wait for their completion similar to continuations. transwarp supports executors either per task or globally when scheduling the tasks in the graph.
 Executors are decoupled from tasks and simply provide a way of running a given function.

 transwarp is designed for ease of use, portability, and scalability.
 It is written in C++11 and only depends on the standard library.
 Just copy `src/transwarp.h` to your project and off you go!
 Tested with GCC, Clang, and Visual Studio.

 **Table of contents**